Taxis in Amsterdam

 A minority of taxi drivers in Amsterdam have given the industry a bad name over the years.
-Clashes between rival firms have occasionally led to confrontations at taxi ranks - you may often see the presence of security personell at the central station rank.
+Clashes between rival firms have occasionally led to confrontations at taxi ranks.
 Problems for visitors have included drivers refusing to take passengers on short trips or overcharging on fares.

-The authorities have taken action to clean up the business - all drivers must be registered with an approved taxi organisation and all journeys will be tracked by GPS.
-In the meantime, if you think you were treated unfairly then make sure you get a receipt (ritbewijs), take down your taxi's number plate (or take a photo) and send a complaint to taxiklacht.nl, the official taxi reporting body or phone them on +31(0)900 202 1881 between 0900 and 1700.
+The authorities have taken action to clean up the business - all drivers must be registered with an approved taxi organisation and all journeys are tracked by GPS.

 Amsterdam Taxi Companies

-All TCA drivers have passed exams which entitles them to drive on tram lines in Amsterdam.
+All TCA drivers have passed exams and are entitled to drive on tram and bus lanes in Amsterdam.
 TCA taxis can accept credit and debit cards for payment (except Diners Club) and also has a special loyalty card scheme for payments.